zhangjunwei0233/LLM-Research-Toolkit/README.md

 When running on multi-GPU machines (e.g., 4×A100s) and you do not pin a specific `device`, transformers-based models default to `device_map="auto"` so Hugging Face can shard weights across all GPUs.
-For even higher throughput, choose `--test-engine vllm` (`ModelSelection(engine="vllm")` in code) to route inference through vLLM’s optimized runtime; it automatically uses all visible GPUs via tensor parallelism. vLLM requires a CUDA-enabled environment—if you are developing on a CPU-only machine, keep the engine set to `transformers` locally and switch to `vllm` only on GPU hosts.
+For even higher throughput, choose `--engine vllm` (`ModelSelection(engine="vllm")` in code) to route inference through vLLM’s optimized runtime; it automatically uses all visible GPUs via tensor parallelism. vLLM requires a CUDA-enabled environment—if you are developing on a CPU-only machine, keep the engine set to `transformers` locally and switch to `vllm` only on GPU hosts.

+Use the `--batch-size` CLI parameter (or the matching `PipelineConfig.batch_size` field) to send multiple prompts per generation call for both the tested and judge models, significantly reducing wall-clock time on larger evaluations.